 Some of the key differences between business and personal leasing are as follows:

-- Available contract types.
-Finance lease and lease purchase are only available to business customers.
-Private individuals can choose between personal contract hire and contract purchase
+- Available contract types - Finance lease is only available to business customers.
+Private individuals can choose between personal contract hire and contract purchase.

 When leasing a vehicle, whether as a private individual or as a business, you are effectively borrowing the money from a finance company to pay for the car or van.
 Therefore, you will need to undergo a credit check as part of the finance application process.